La Une

 La Une (/fr/) is a Belgian national television channel, owned and operated by the French-language public-service broadcasting organization RTBF.
-La Une is the equivalent of Flemish station VRT 1, of the Flemish broadcaster VRT.
+La Une is the French-language equivalent of the Flemish station VRT 1, operated by public broadcaster VRT.

+Established in 1953 as part of the National Institute of Belgian Radio (INR), the channel was Belgium's first official television service.
+It evolved through several structural reorganizations, becoming Radio-Télévision Belge (RTB) in 1960 and RTBF 1 in 1977, before adopting its current name in 2004.
+As the flagship channel of RTBF, La Une offers generalist programming, including news, documentaries, and entertainment, and is widely available across Belgium and neighboring countries via terrestrial, cable, and satellite network.

 History

 INR

 Experimental television began in Belgium on 2 June 1953 with the live broadcast of the coronation of Queen Elizabeth II of the United Kingdom.

 On 31 October at 20:30 from Studio 5 of Le Flagey, the headquarters of the National Institute of Belgian Radio (INR), Andrée Rolin officially opened the channel.
 After that, the announcer Janine Lambotte opened the broadcast with the newly created experimental television and broadcast 2 hours a day, 6 days a week.
 Transmission began with the French television news relayed by the RTF transmitter TV-Lille (France's first regional station), followed by a cabaret-themed broadcast called Boum.

 In the early days, INR broadcast two to three evenings per week, with a strong focus on theatre and drama, and was aired on Fridays and during the holidays.
 On Wednesday and Sunday evenings, the channel broadcast its own productions.
 The rest of the programming was provided by RTF.
 The first live sports coverage began with the FIFA World Cup 1954 and Monday Sports from 1955.
 The first newscast premiered on 1 September 1956, produced entirely in Brussels and with very few pictures, except for the presenter reading the script.